-They live in the Grand Chaco; a huge area of tropical grassland that covers parts of Bolivia, Paraguay, Argentina and Brazil.
+This species lives in the Grand Chaco: a huge area of tropical grassland that covers parts of Bolivia, Paraguay, Argentina and Brazil.

 Armadillos have a long sticky tongue that they use to lap up insects, especially ants.
-They receive a special diet here at the zoo and will also eat small quantities of fruit and veg as well.
+They receive a special diet here and will eat small quantities of fruit and vegetables as well.

-Armadillos are at risk from habitat loss as their grassland homes are used for agriculture.
+Armadillos are at risk from habitat loss as their grassland homes become used for agriculture.
 They are also hunted for food and their armoured shell is sometimes used to make tourist trinkets.